pulibrary/aspace_helpers/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Any requests that aren't bug reports or requests for features, data, or data updates
+about: Request something that isn't a bug report, new idea, data request, or data load
 title: ''
 labels: ''
 assignees: ''